DevonMorris/ArmMRAC/README.md

 ![alt text]( "Tracking with MRAC")

 ## Pros
--MRAC compensates for parametric uncertainty in the system -MRAC has the ability to change it's behavior if the dynamics of the system change -MRAC can track a step input with zero steady-state error
+- MRAC compensates for parametric uncertainty in the system
+- MRAC has the ability to change it's behavior if the dynamics of the system change
+- MRAC can track a step input with zero steady-state error

 ## Cons
--The controller and adaptive gains seem to be working in opposite directions -The conflict between the controller and adaptation produces oscillations -Oscillations can grow without bound
+- The controller and adaptive gains seem to be working in opposite directions
+- The conflict between the controller and adaptation produces oscillations
+- Oscillations can grow without bound
--Can be difficult to tune
+- Can be difficult to tune

 ## Implementation Cost
--Implementation of the adaptive laws is relatively straightforward and easy -Tuning these adaptive gains is really difficult!
+- Implementation of the adaptive laws is relatively straightforward and easy
+- Tuning these adaptive gains is really difficult!

 Honestly, I expected a lot more out of MRAC.
 Maybe there is more tuning to be done.